liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/03-installing-solr-solrcloud.markdown

     clientType="CLOUD"
     ```

-2. Start @product@ if it's not running already.
+2. Start @sharepoint@ if it's not running already.

 ![Figure 1: From the Solr 7 System Settings entry, set the _Client Type_ to _Cloud_.](../../../images/solr-client-type.png)

-Now you can configure @product@ for Solr and Solr for @product@.
+Now you can configure @sharepoint@ for Solr and Solr for @sharepoint@.
 Remember that
 Elasticsearch is the default search engine, so if you're not constrained to use
 Solr or already a Solr expert, consider Elasticsearch for your search engine
 requirements.
-If you do use Solr, tell all your colleagues that your @product@
+If you do use Solr, tell all your colleagues that your @sharepoint@
 installation's search capability is Solr powered (pun intended).